strider33/civ-ipriot-smiley/knowledge_and_evidence.md

 3. What is the name of the process of deriving from base classes?
 What is its purpose in this project?
 (Max 150 words)

-> inheritance, it is used in the is project by having the happy class inherit from the smiley class and blinkable class to be able to use its variables and functions.
+> inheritance, it is used in the project by having the happy class inherit from the smiley class and blinkable class to be able to use its variables and functions.
 >

 ### 2.5.
 Compare and contrast classes